arkadiahn/LEVEL3-projects/README.md

 ### Week 2: Building a Custom Evaluation Dataset
 This week is all about getting your hands dirty with data.
 As Samu says, "Keiner liest sich Evaldatensätze durch" ("Nobody reads through eval datasets"), but we will.

-Goal: Create a high-quality, domain-specific evaluation dataset.
+*Goal: Create a high-quality, domain-specific evaluation dataset.

-Topics:
+* Topics:

-The problem of "not enough samples".
+  * The problem of "not enough samples".

-Techniques for creating "golden" datasets.
+  * Techniques for creating "golden" datasets.

-Understanding that even famous datasets like MNIST have labeling errors.
+  * Understanding that even famous datasets like MNIST have labeling errors.

-Challenge:
+* Challenge:

-Data Collection: Gather a small (50-100 examples) but diverse set of data for your chosen domain.
+  1. Data Collection: Gather a small (50-100 examples) but diverse set of data for your chosen domain.

-Manual Annotation: Write "golden" outputs for your collected data.
+  2. Manual Annotation: Write "golden" outputs for your collected data.
 This will be your ground truth.

-Augmentation: Use an LLM to generate variations of your collected data to increase the size and diversity of your dataset.
+  3. Augmentation: Use an LLM to generate variations of your collected data to increase the size and diversity of your dataset.

 ### Week 3: Advanced Evaluation - Bias, Fairness, and Adversarial Testing
 Now we move into the really interesting and challenging aspects of evaluation.
 We'll actively try to break our model.

-Goal: Implement tests for bias, fairness, and robustness to adversarial attacks.
+* Goal: Implement tests for bias, fairness, and robustness to adversarial attacks.

-Topics:
+* Topics:

-The impact of orthography on languages like German.
+  * The impact of orthography on languages like German.

-Gender bias (Winogender).
+  * Gender bias (Winogender).

-"Jailbreaking" and adversarial prompting.
+  * "Jailbreaking" and adversarial prompting.

-Challenge:
+* Challenge:

-Bias Testing: Create a set of prompts designed to reveal biases in your model.
+  1. Bias Testing: Create a set of prompts designed to reveal biases in your model.
 For example, if you're evaluating a hiring assistant, test for gender or racial bias in its recommendations.

-Adversarial Attacks: Try to "jailbreak" your model.
+  2. Adversarial Attacks: Try to "jailbreak" your model.
 Can you get it to produce harmful or nonsensical content?

-Implement a Custom Metric: Go beyond standard metrics and create your own evaluation metric using a tool like DeepEval.
+  3. Implement a Custom Metric: Go beyond standard metrics and create your own evaluation metric using a tool like DeepEval.
 This could be a metric for "simplicity of language" or "adherence to a specific format."

 ### Week 4: Automation, Reporting, and a Final Solution
 In the final week, we'll bring everything together into a professional, automated pipeline.

-Goal: Automate the entire evaluation process and present the results in a clear, insightful way.
+* Goal: Automate the entire evaluation process and present the results in a clear, insightful way.

-Topics:
+* Topics:

-Using APIs for evaluation.
+  * Using APIs for evaluation.

-Creating effective visualizations and presentations.
+  * Creating effective visualizations and presentations.

-The importance of a "proper quality standard".
+  * The importance of a "proper quality standard".

-Challenge:
+* Challenge:

-Build an Evaluation Script: Write a script that takes a model and your custom dataset, runs all your evaluation metrics (standard, custom, bias, adversarial), and saves the results.
+  1. Build an Evaluation Script: Write a script that takes a model and your custom dataset, runs all your evaluation metrics (standard, custom, bias, adversarial), and saves the results.

-Visualize the Results: Create charts and graphs to visualize your findings.
+  2. Visualize the Results: Create charts and graphs to visualize your findings.

-Write a Final Report: Summarize your findings in a report.
+  3. Write a Final Report: Summarize your findings in a report.
 This report should not just present the numbers, but also offer a nuanced analysis of the model's performance in your chosen domain.

 ## 3. Add Hints and Constraints
-Required Tools:
+* Required Tools:

-Python 3.8+
+  * Python 3.8+

-Hugging Face transformers, datasets, and evaluate libraries.
+  * Hugging Face transformers, datasets, and evaluate libraries.

-deepeval for custom metrics.
+  * deepeval for custom metrics.

-Recommended Resources:
+* Recommended Resources:

-Papers:
+* Papers/Articles:

-"On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?" by Bender et al.
+  * [On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?] (https://faculty.washington.edu/ebender//papers/Bender-NE-ExpAI.pdf) by Bender et al.

-The latest papers from the "DEITY" group.
+  * The latest papers from the "DEITY" group. (to be provided by Aleph Alpha)

-Articles:
+  * [The Ultimate Guide to LLM Evaluation] (https://www.confident-ai.com/blog/how-to-evaluate-llm-applications#:~:text=In%20this%20article%2C%20as%20the%20founder%20of%20Confident,when%20building%20RAG%20applications%20that%20evaluation%20can%20solve.) by Confident AI.

-"The Ultimate Guide to LLM Evaluation" by Confident AI.
+* Tools:

-Tools:
+  * The Hugging Face Hub for sharing models and datasets.

-The Hugging Face Hub for sharing models and datasets.
+  * Aleph Alpha's Pharia Studio for Benchmark Tracking, Evaluation, and Presentation

-Weights & Biases for experiment tracking and visualization.
+  * Weights & Biases for experiment tracking and visualization.

-Pitfalls to Avoid:
+* Pitfalls to Avoid:

-Don't chase a single number: The goal is not to achieve a 99% on some metric, but to understand the model's behavior.
+  * Don't chase a single number: The goal is not to achieve a 99% on some metric, but to understand the model's behavior.

-Don't forget the "why": Always ask why the model is failing in a certain way.
+  * Don't forget the "why": Always ask why the model is failing in a certain way.

-Don't underestimate the difficulty of annotation: Creating a good "golden" dataset is hard.
+  * Don't underestimate the difficulty of annotation: Creating a good "golden" dataset is hard.
 Start small and iterate.

 ## 4. Build Your Own Solution